 Basically it’s 100 grains of regular rice with one specially manufactured vitamin- and mineral-enriched kernel mixed in.
 In Myanmar, this fortified kernel includes a government-approved dose of iron, zinc, vitamin A,and B vitamins B1, B3, B6, B9 (folic acid), and B12—all essential and natural elements of a healthy diet for the general population.

-Starting this month, fortified rice will be available on the grocery store shelves in the greater Yangon area.
-Mothers and fathers concerned about their families’—and especially their children’s health—will have a new option.
+Fortified rice: on the grocery store shelves in Yangon.
+Mothers and fathers concerned about their families’—and especially their children’s health—have a new option.
 We hope many will be willing to pay a little bit more for rice that looks and tastes exactly the same as what their family is accustomed to eating, but delivers far greater nutritional benefits.
 Rice fortification has proven to be effective in reducing micronutrient deficiencies in several clinical trials across the globe.

 PATH is working with private companies and rice millers in Myanmar who are willing to take a risk, who believe that investing in the equipment necessary to produce fortified rice will pay off as the product catches on and consumer demand grows.
 With funding from the Livelihoods and Food Security Trust Fund, PATH is supporting the introduction of this new product with technical assistance and a sophisticated marketing campaign.

 Government validation is also critical.
 Recently the National Nutrition Centre released a quality seal for brands that meet their standards for fortification and food safety.
 The official government seal, which features the green stems of rice paddy, will instill confidence in consumers that they are getting what they are paying for.